Bijaye/xcode/README.md

 # TODO:
 * Digitaly sign word document with trusted certificate
+* Automatically generate payload with unique sha256 sum from original payload for each request
 * Make its own replacement for NIR Softs Software
 * Adapt software for Linux and OSX